Do you want to find out how to start a blog in Nigeria?

 Do you want your blog to turn to a brand fast?

 If yes, here is it.

-The fastest way to turn your blog to an online brand is by using your name as the domain name.
+The fastest way to turn your blog to an online brand that generates six figures is by using your name as the domain name.

 As in, if your name is Duke Allisson, you can name your blog as DukeAllisson.com – that way people will always remember your blog for whatever you do/write on.